Mrose332/Module1-Challenge/README.md

 ## Description

-To refractor an existing webpage and follows accesibilty standards so the site optimized is search engines
+To refractor an existing webpage and follows accesibilty standards so the site has optimized search engines

 ## Usage